R-Gaurav/train-delay-estimation/README.md

-# This project is for self learning!
+# This project aims at predicting late minutes at stations during a trains
+# journey.
+#
+# More information to come soon.